psychogun/psychogun.github.io/docs/linux/ELK-stack-on-Ubuntu-with-pfSense.md

 Kibana loads its configuration from the /etc/kibana/kibana.yml file by default.
 The format of this config file is explained in [https://www.elastic.co/guide/en/kibana/7.2/settings.html](https://www.elastic.co/guide/en/kibana/7.2/settings.html)

-If our Elasticsearch database is not on the same host as Kibana, you will have to tell where Elasticsearch is by specifying 'elasticsearch.hosts', e.g.: elasticsearch.hosts http://ip-adress:9200 in kibana.yml
+If our Elasticsearch database is not on the same host as Kibana, you will have to tell where Elasticsearch is by specifying `elasticsearch.hosts`, e.g.: `elasticsearch.hosts http://ip-adress:9200` in `kibana.yml`

-What we first and foremost want to do with our kibana.yml, is to edit the `server.host: "localhost"`and bind it to (all) interfaces by writing `server.host: "0.0.0.0"`.
-Editing this parameter from a non-loopback address enables connections from remote users, thus enables us to connect to Kibana through a web-browser.
+What we first and foremost want to do with our `kibana.yml`, is to edit the `server.host: "localhost"`and bind it to (all) interfaces by writing `server.host: "0.0.0.0"`.
+Editing this parameter from a non-loopback address enables connections from remote users, thus enables us to connect to Kibana through a web-browser from another client.

 Restart (or start) your Kibana with `sudo systemctl start kibana` and go to http://ip-adress:5601 to check if it is up and running (choose No when asked if you want to import some data).
 Select 'Explore on your own', we'll get back to Kibana in a bit.
 Now we need some data to visualize, e.g. make pfSense send data to logstash.

 ## Configuring pfSense for syslog
 Log on to your pfSense and go to Status > System logs > Settings.

-For content, we will for now log 'Firewall Events'.
+For content, we will for now log "Firewall Events".

 Enable Remote Logging and point one of the 'Remote log servers' to 'logstash-syslog-input-ip:and-port', e.g.: 192.168.4.100:5140, as stated in `01-inputs.conf`.
 Syslog sends UDP datagrams to port 514 on the specified remote syslog server, unless another port is specified.

+## Configuring Kibana

-## Index patterns, discovers, dashboards and visualizations
+## Index patterns
-*_Index patterns_* tell Kibana which Elasticsearch indices you want to explore.
+*Index patterns* tell Kibana which Elasticsearch indices you want to explore.
 An index pattern can match the name of a single index, or include a wildcard (*) to match multiple indices.

 For example, Logstash typically creates a series of indices in the format logstash-YYYY.MMM.DD.
 To explore all of the log data from May 2018, you could specify the index pattern logstash-2018.05*.

+## Discover
-*_Discover_* enables you to explore your data with Kibana’s data discovery functions.
+*Discover* enables you to explore your data with Kibana’s data discovery functions.
 You have access to every document in every index that matches the selected index pattern.
 You can submit search queries, filter the search results, and view document data.
 Go to Discover to see your syslogs flowing in!

+## Visualization
-Kibana *_visualizations_* are based on Elasticsearch queries.
+Kibana *visualizations* are based on Elasticsearch queries.
 By using a series of Elasticsearch aggregations to extract and process your data, you can create charts that show you the trends, spikes, and dips you need to know about.

+## Dashboard
-A Kibana *_dashboard_* displays a collection of visualizations, searches, and maps.
+A Kibana *dashboard* displays a collection of visualizations, searches, and maps.
 You can arrange, resize, and edit the dashboard content and then save the dashboard so you can share it.

 Go to http://ip-adress:5601 and go to Management > Create Index Pattern (Kibana Index Patterns) > and our logstash service which we started have enabled us to select that indicies, so write "logstash*".
 Press 'Next step'.
 Under 'Time Filter field name' choose '@timestamp' and then hit 'Create Index pattern'.

+## Saved Objects
 With 'Saved Objects' you are able to import searches, dashboards and visualizations that has been made before.
 Let us do that.

 Go to Saved Objects > Import > and import 'Discover - Firewall and pfSense.json', you might have to re-associate the object with your logstash* index pattern.
 You are successfull when you have imported 6 objects. [https://github.com/psychogun/ELK-Stack-on-Ubuntu-for-pfSense/tree/master/Discover%20(search)](https://github.com/psychogun/ELK-Stack-on-Ubuntu-for-pfSense/tree/master/Discover%20(search)).
+PS: Use your favourite editor to (eventually) search + replace the external interface name from what I have, `re0`, to what your WAN interface on your pfSense is called (e.g. `em1`) before importing.

 Now import 'Visualizations - Firewall and pfSense.json', you might have to re-associate the object with your logstash* index pattern.
 You are successfull when you have imported 31 objects. [https://github.com/psychogun/ELK-Stack-on-Ubuntu-for-pfSense/tree/master/Visualization](https://github.com/psychogun/ELK-Stack-on-Ubuntu-for-pfSense/tree/master/Visualization).

 Now you can create your own dashboard and mix those visualizations in how you please.
-But, someone has luckily done this for us before ;) Import your chosen 'Dashboard - ******.json' dashboard files! [https://github.com/psychogun/ELK-Stack-on-Ubuntu-for-pfSense/tree/master/Dashboard](https://github.com/psychogun/ELK-Stack-on-Ubuntu-for-pfSense/tree/master/Dashboard).
+Or import them.
+Import "Dashboard - Firewall - External Block.json", "Dashboard - Firewall - External Pass.json" and "Dashboard - pfSense.json" from: [https://github.com/psychogun/ELK-Stack-on-Ubuntu-for-pfSense/tree/master/Dashboard](https://github.com/psychogun/ELK-Stack-on-Ubuntu-for-pfSense/tree/master/Dashboard).

+Hopefully now you have 3 dashboards.
+One which is showing blocked traffic, one which is showing traffic that is let through, and one "overall" dashboard with syslog events from your pfSense firewall.

 ## Configuring PFSense for NetFlow
 Log on to your PFSense and go to System > Package Manager > Available Packages and install `softflowd`.
 Edit `softlowd` by navigating to Services > softlowd.
 A basic configuration looks like this:

 * Select which interfaces to monitor.
 I selected WAN.
-* Enter your ELK server IP address for Host.
+* Enter your logstash server IP address for Host.
 * Enter 2055 for Port.
 * Select Netflow version 9.
 * Set Flow Tracking Level to Full.
 * Click Save.

-Communication between PFSense and Logstash for Netflow is not encrypted.
-So make sure you are creating a good network design by using VLAN or something else to ensure your metadata of the communication on the monitored interface is not intentionally going where it should not go.
+PS: Communication between PFSense and Logstash for Netflow is not encrypted.
+Make sure you are creating a good network design by using VLAN or something else to ensure the metadata of the communication on your monitored interfaces is not intentionally going where it should not go.

 ### Configure Logstash for NetFlow
 Stop logstash.service: